The aha moment

 Tailoring celebrations to your family

-To this day, we customize the holiday, while carrying on traditions built up over the years.
+To this day, we customize the holidays, while carrying on traditions built up over the years.

 A few years ago, for example, we discovered that Afghan and Iranian Jews put scallions on their plates to serve as symbolic whips.
 We adopted this Sephardic tradition on the spot.